 You could definitely see the printing lines in it and it only roughly the same shape when you look close enough.

-Since it is actually a working laboratory for artifacts I am genuinely surprised they allowed the access they did.
+Since it is actually a working laboratory for artifacts, I am genuinely surprised they allowed the access they did.
 We saw everything and anything we were interested in.
-My screenwriting partner asked to see the old weapons they may have in the place and they happily obliged to open the storage area they are housed in and let him see them close up.
-Of course he couldn’t handle them, but hey, good luck asking a museum to just show you what they have in storage.
+My screenwriting partner asked to see the old weapons they may have in the place, and they happily obliged to open the storage area they are housed in and let him see them close up.
+Of course, he couldn’t handle them, but hey, good luck asking a museum to show you what they have in storage.

-While he was staring down the old weapons I was wandering, looking for crazy things.
-There are stacks and stacks of shelves all holding important mainstays of archaeology like pottery and household implements to some really crazy and exotic things.
+While he was staring down the old weapons, I was wandering, looking for crazy things.
+There are stacks and stacks of shelves all holding important mainstays of archaeology like pottery and household implements to some really insane and exotic items.
 It is kind of an x-file looking stack of shelves too.
 Just like in the movies and TV.
-So that made me somewhat interested to browse the place.
+So that made me somewhat interested in browsing the place.

 They didn’t have just pottery and bones though.
 I was kinda excited to see that they haven’t forgotten about the other things from history especially the more recent history.
-They had military helmets, Crazy formaldehyde jars of snakes, frogs and other not so normal things.
+They have military helmets, Crazy formaldehyde jars of snakes, frogs and other not so ordinary things that I find interesting.

 Just some of the interesting and more modern stuff they have at the pottery collecting facility.

-The keepers of the fossil were telling me all about where it came from and why it’s interesting.
+The keepers of the fossil were telling me all about where it came from and why it’s exciting.
 They said that the throat cartilage generally goes away when fossilization occurs but this thing, you can still see the esophagus.
-They believe it’s throat was made of harder bone than what would be expected in today’s animals of any kind.
+They believe its throat was made of harder bone than what would be expected in today’s animals of any kind.

-For some reason they also have lots of Taxidermy.
-Taxidermy isn’t just furry animals it is also bones.
-One of them looked a little creepy, the Marmoset has a skull shape that’s eerily close to the shape of a human skull.
+For some reason, they also have lots of Taxidermy.
+Taxidermy isn’t just furry animals; it is also bones.
+One of them looked a little creepy, the Marmoset has a skull shape that’s eerily close to the form of a human skull.
 Plus, the plastic bag it’s in doesn’t help the situation much.

-The rest of the taxidermy is pretty interesting.
-Just click an image below and you should be able to scroll through them all.
+The rest of the taxidermy is pretty impressive.
+Just click an image below, and you should be able to scroll through all of them.

-All in all, it wasn’t too bad of an excursion and being that today was a cold bitter jerk, yet again.
-I guess the day wasn’t completely wasted.
+All in all, it wasn’t too bad of an excursion and being that today was a cold, bitter jerk, yet again.
+I guess the day wasn’t entirely wasted.